-- Home equity loan: Also called a second mortgage, home equity loans are usually fixed-rate mortgages that have higher interest rates, but cost less to originate and don’t require mortgage insurance.
-They are great for projects requiring a large sum upfront.
-The catch is that you need some home equity now, before you improve the property, because second mortgage lenders typically lend up to 90% of the as-is property value
+These are ideal for projects that require a large sum upfront.
+The catch is that you need some home equity now, before you improve the property, because second mortgage lenders typically lend up to 90% of the as-is property value.

-- HELOC: The home equity line of credit is a good option when you need flexibility or don’t need to borrow a lot at once.
-It usually has a variable interest rate, and you pay interest on the amounts you draw out.
-You can repay and re-use it up to your limit.
-Setup costs are low-to-none.
-Like the second mortgage, you need some existing home equity to get a HELOC
+The home equity line of credit is a good option when you need flexibility and don’t need to borrow a lot at once.
+It usually has a variable interest rate, and you pay interest on the amounts you withdraw.
+You can repay and re-use it up to your loan limit.
+Setup costs are low to none.
+Like a home equity loan, you’ll need some existing equity to get a HELOC.

-- Fannie Mae’s HomeStyle mortgage: The HomeStyle loan allows you to buy and rehab a home with just 5% down.
-It does not require a 1.75% upfront mortgage insurance premium like FHA does.
-And if your credit is good, your monthly mortgage insurance is cheaper as well.
-Finally, you get to cancel mortgage insurance once you have 22% home equity
+The HomeStyle loan allows you to buy and rehab a home with just 5% down.
+Unlike an FHA loan, the private mortgage insurance on this loan type is not permanent.
+And if your credit is good, your monthly mortgage insurance cost should be cheaper than with the FHA 203k.

-- Cash-out refinance: Like a HELOC or home equity loan, a cash-out refinance can tap into your existing home equity to finance your home improvements.
-But rather than adding a second mortgage, the new loan would also replace your existing mortgage along with providing cash for renovations.
-This is a great option when you’re refinancing to a shorter loan term or a lower interest rate compared to your current mortgage
+Like a HELOC or home equity loan, a cash-out refinance can tap into your existing home equity to finance home improvements.
+But rather than adding a second mortgage, the new loan would replace your existing mortgage and provide cash for renovations.

 For more information and help deciding which type of loan to use, see: 6 types of home improvement loans.

-The buy-and-rehab strategy can give home buyers instant equity, and a lot of it.
+The buy-and-rehab strategy can give home buyers instant equity.